bornhoeft/sem-pd/README.md

 # Installation / Usage (Mac & Windows)

-1. Start the Pure Data application
+1. Start the Pure Data application.

-2. Navigate to the help browser
+2. Navigate to the help browser.

-3. Double click on "Pure Data" → the file browser opens
+3. Double click on "Pure Data" → the file browser opens.

-4. Copy the complete PD Tutorial folder into the opened folder
+4. Copy the folder "sem-pd" into the opened folder.

 5. Close the windows and start the application.

-6. The tutorial can be found in the menu "Help/Browser" under "Pure Data/sem-pd".
+6. The tutorial can now be found in the menu "Help/Browser" under "Pure Data/sem-pd".